armaanthakur0930/armaanthakur0930/README.md

 - 👋 Hi, I’m @armaanthakur0930
-- 👀 I’m interested in learing new coding languages
+- 👀 I’m interested in learning data science
-- 🌱 I’m currently learning JAVA
+- 🌱 I’m currently learning Machine Learning
-- 📫 How to reach me IG: armaanthakur30
+- 📫 How to reach me IG: armaanthakur0930

 <!---
 armaanthakur0930/armaanthakur0930 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.